elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 ## Way of working

 The tools or resources you will find on pages are a filtered set from a bigger list.
 This filtering is done using tags.
-The general tool/resource list is based on the [excel file](https://github.com/elixir-europe/rdm-toolkit/blob/master/_data/tool_and_resource_list.xlsx) in the `_data` directory of the RDM Toolkit repository.
-If changes to this file are pushed to github, a Github Bot will generate a Pull Request (PR) with the changes of the excel file applied to the main data file of the website.
+The general tool/resource list is based on the [csv file](https://github.com/elixir-europe/rdm-toolkit/blob/master/_data/tool_and_resource_list.csv) in the `_data` directory of the RDM Toolkit repository.
+If changes to this file are pushed to github, a Github Bot will generate a Pull Request (PR) with the changes of the csv file applied to the main data file of the website (a yaml file).

 ## The excel table